 The story of humanity begins in a garden with a man and woman made in the image of God.

-To say things haven’t gone to script between those two terminus points would be a cosmic understatement.
-As fallen humans, we have a baleful record of hating and harming our fellow image-bearers who look or act or speak different from us.
+To say things haven’t gone to script between those two endpoints would be a cosmic understatement.
+As fallen humanity, we’ve a record of hating and harming our fellow image-bearers who look or act or speak different from us.
 We conquer and enslave.
 We marginalize, criminalize and treat others as less than.
 We’re indifferent to their tears and their stories of pain and injustice.

-And in a moment, it boils over with a vengeance.
-We witness horrific acts of racially fuelled brutality captured on video, and watch in alarm as justified outrage spirals into chaos.
+At any moment, it can boil over with a vengeance.
+We witness acts of racially fuelled brutality captured on video and watch in alarm as justified outrage spirals into chaos.

-As followers of Jesus, we’re heartbroken by suffering and injustice, and we wonder how we should respond to it.
+As followers of Jesus, we’re heartbroken by suffering and injustice, and we wonder how to respond to it.
 How can we effect change in our culture, in our churches, in ourselves?
 As with all things, our answers and our hope begin with Jesus and his Word.

 Unity and diversity